Welcome to the Central Minnesota Youth Ski Club at Riverside Park in St. Cloud, MN.

 Assistant Coaches should register online at http://mysl.org/registration-guide once they have confirmed with Nicholas Snavely, Central Minnesota Youth Ski Club Coordinator, at firstname.lastname@example.org that they will be an assistant coach.
 There is no charge to register as a Junior Coach and a parent needs to sign the online waiver.

-Our coaches training will be on guaranteed snow at Trollhaugen in Dresser, WI this year starting on Satuday, December 7, 2013 and Sunday, December 8, 2013.
-Both days run from 8:00 a.m. until 4:00 p.m..
-Hosted by the Professional Ski Instructors of America, there will be a one day option on Saturday or a two-day option which includes PSIA Membership and Certification.
+The coaches training was held at Tollhaugen in Dresser, WI on Satuday, December 7, 2013 and Sunday, December 8, 2013.
+Both days ran from 8:00 a.m. until 4:00 p.m..
+Hosted by the Professional Ski Instructors of America, there was a one day option on Saturday or a two-day option which includes PSIA Membership and Certification.

 Full agenda is attached.